25 years ago - Koriand'r is born the princess of Tamaran.

 10 years ago - 15-year-old Kori volunteers herself as a slave to the Citidel when they attack Tamaran after being given key defensive information by Komand'r.
 While her sacrifice kept the rest of Tamaran from enslavement, she is given as a prize to the Psions who experiment with her energy absorption abilities. she escapes to Earth and fends off her attackers with the help of the newly formed Teen Titans but remains in exile for fear of negating the treaty with the Citadel.
 She joins the Titans as Starfire, and imprints herself onto Dick Grayson.

 8 years ago - when the Teen Titans are infiltrated and destroyed, 17-year-old Kori begins to focus on her new modeling career and on her relationship with Dick Grayson, accepting his marriage proposal.

-5 years ago - 20-year-old Koriand'r protects Buddy Baker from Lobo alongside Adam Strange, and helps him get back to Earth.
+5 years ago - 20-year-old Koriand'r protects Buddy Baker from Lobo alongside Adam Strange, and helps him get back to Earth, leaving Ph'yzzon to rule Tamaran in her place.
 She stays with him for a while, working as a nanny for his children.

 4 years ago - 21-year-old Koriand'r joins the reformed Titans, sometimes staying with Buddy Baker, sometimes with Dick Grayson, although their relationship is complicated.